mantisbt-plugins/InlineColumnConfiguration/README.md

 The plugin adds a *Configure columns* menu item to the View issues page.

-When clicked a configuration page is opened inline.
-Fields may be dragged and dropped to control the order in which they are displayed.
+When clicked, a configuration pop-up dialog opens, allowing users to select which fields to display for _View_, _Print_, _CSV_ and _Excel_ columns, as well as drag and drop them to control the order in which they are displayed.

-**Note**: the plugin currently only supports inline configuration for individual projects.
-When the current project is *All Projects*, the *Configure columns* link is disabled.

 ## Support